DaanDeMeyer/reproc/README.md

   search path (PATH is included in CMake's search path).

 - Make sure all tests still pass.
-Tests can be run by executing `cmake --build build --target test` in the root directory of the reproc repository.
+Tests can be run by executing `cmake --build build --target run-tests` in the root directory of the reproc repository.

   However, this method does not allow passing arguments to the tests executable.